knpuniversity/symfony2-series/knpu/episode2/flash-message.rst

 ======================

 After registration, let's make the new user feel loved by giving them a big happy success message!
-Symfony has a feature called "flash messages", which is perfect for this.
+Symfony has a feature called `flash messages`_, which is perfect for this.
 A flash is a message that we set to the session, but that disappears after we access it exactly one time.